Here’s a general guide to how often you should manscape depending on the type of hair:

 - Every 2 to 4 weeks – Trimming leg hair

 If you are former, this is of course going to take more care.
-Stubble tends to come out quite quickly, so if you are looking for a totally-hairless look you may need to shave your shaft and balls every other day or every three days.
+Stubble tends to come out quite quickly, so if you are looking for a totally hairless look you may need to shave your shaft every other day or every three days.

-Usually, hair on the shaft grows less quickly than it does right at the top of your member, so this is the area that stubble can quickly become a nuisance.
+Usually, hair on the shaft grows less quickly than it does right at the top of your member, so this is the area where stubble can quickly become a nuisance.

 Stay on top of this as long as necessary.
-Ball hair seems to grow less quickly than shaft, but can be a total pain in the butt to shave when it grows out longer, so you really need to stay on top of this if that’s your thing.
+Hair down there seems to grow less quickly than the shaft, but can be a total pain to shave when it grows out longer, so you really need to stay on top of this if that’s your thing.

 Speaking of how fast or slow hair grows on your body, you may find the next section interesting.

 Knowing how fast your body hair grows may give you a better estimate on how often you will need to manscape.

 Your body has around 5 million hair follicles, all of which go through 3 stages: